How to batch convert your videos to MP4 and WEBM online

 Upload your short videos (up to 5 minutes long) in virtually any

-format -from Apple ProRes to H264 Hi444-, and automatically get your MP4, and the high
+format -from Apple ProRes to H264 Hi444-, and get MP4, WEBM, and HEVC derivatives with

-HTML5 poster image with

-an optimum compression for web in a single step.
+an optimum compression for web, and even the HTML5 poster image in a single step.

-Directly convert your digital masters to deliverable versions ready
+Convert your digital masters and mezzanine files to deliverable versions ready

 for web, efortless.

 Batch convert and resize videos

 Set different video resolutions to deliver a responsive and mobile first

 media experience.
 By creating and delivering several video variants with decreasing resolutions